ehtbanton/Exammer/USER_MANAGEMENT.md

 ## How It Works

-### Automatic Synchronization
+### Automatic Synchronization (Event-Driven)

-1. **Database → File**: The `users.json` file is automatically updated from the database every 5 seconds
+1. **Database → File**: The `users.json` file is automatically updated whenever the database changes (new signups, modifications)
-2. **File → Database**: When you edit `users.json`, changes are detected and applied to the database within 250ms
+2. **File → Database**: When you edit `users.json`, changes are detected within 250ms and immediately applied to the database
-3. **Session Management**: When users are modified or deleted, their sessions are invalidated and they're automatically logged out within 5 seconds
+3. **Session Management**: When users are modified or deleted, their sessions are invalidated immediately and connected clients are notified in real-time via Server-Sent Events (SSE)

 ### File Format